 - Tier 1: Applicants who are currently undergoing treatment

 - Tier 2: Applicants who have finished treatment within the past 6 months

 - Tier 3: Applicants who have finished treatment within the past 12 months

 Family attendees include the people living in the home with the participant.
 We welcome single participants and couples as well as families.
+Single participants are free to bring primary caregiver, family, or support friend.
 Understanding that all families look different and that the cancer journey can change those roles by having a mother or caregiver move in, we want to accommodate those needs.
 We will evaluate individual requests, especially those of our single participants.
 The purpose of our retreats is not to serve as a family reunion for extended family.
 Please do not apply if this is your expectation.

 No. The only required events are the opening and closing dinner.

 No. The week is designed to maximize the ability to use donated properties and services for participants who could attend for the entire week.
 Please do not apply if you cannot attend for the entire week.
 Special exceptions are made for religious observance.

 - Selections are made throughout the year based on rolling acceptance.